bemson/salt/README.md

   4. "//piece/together/" at index 3
   5. "//speak/" at index 4

 The first two states exist in every Salt instance: the _null_ and _program-root_ states, respectively.
 As well, all instances start "on" the _null_ state, which parents the _program-root_ - the first state from your program.
-The state index reflects it's compilation order, and can be used to reference navigation targets.
+The state index reflects its compilation order, and can be used to reference navigation targets.

 #### Using state order in logic

 While tag order is irrelevant, state order _can_ matter in a program.
 Understandably, some developers are uncomfortable treating an object like an array.
-Thus, despite exhibiting the same [FIFO](http://en.wikipedia.org/wiki/FIFO) object-member behavior, wary developers can rest assured that you Salt may be used with it's order-dependent features.
+Thus, despite exhibiting the same [FIFO](http://en.wikipedia.org/wiki/FIFO) object-member behavior, wary developers can rest assured that you Salt may be used with its order-dependent features.
 Read more [about key order preservation](https://github.com/bemson/salt/wiki/About-Key-Order-Preservation) in the wiki.

 For instance, with the example above, you could replace the spatial query "@next" with the relative query "../speak".
 The relative query requires a specific sibling; a state named "speak.
 The spatial query requires a specific relationship; the older/right-adjacent sibling state.
 Both retain a level of portability, but only one relies on sibling order.

 ### Controlling your Salt instance

 In order to execute your logic, direct your Salt instance toward a program state - i.e., one of the pre-compiled endpoints.
-Salt then observes the logic of states along it's navigation path, which can invoke functions based on _how_ a state is traversed (or, the transition type).
+Salt then observes the logic of states along its navigation path, which can invoke functions based on _how_ a state is traversed (or, the transition type).
 Navigation ends when the destination state has completed an "on" transition.

 The example below uses the `.go()` method to direct our Salt instance towards the "//piece/together/" state.